reneaas/ComputationalPhysics/README.md

 contains all our work in the course [FYS3150 - Computational Physics](https://www.uio.no/studier/emner/matnat/fys/FYS3150/) at UiO.

+This course deals with techniques to solve a wide variety of mathematical problems - that arise in physics - numerically.

 ## Projects
-All coursework is found under [projects](https://github.com/reneaas/ComputationalPhysics/tree/master/projects/).
+All our coursework is found under [projects](https://github.com/reneaas/ComputationalPhysics/tree/master/projects/).

 ### Project 1: 1D-Possions equation
 In [project 1](https://github.com/reneaas/ComputationalPhysics/tree/master/projects/project1), the 1-dimensional Poisson equation is solved.
 The differential equation first recast into a linear tridiagonal matrix equation where the particular matrix we deal with